 These lectures honor the Rev. Dr. W. Don McClure, a 1934 graduate of Pittsburgh Theological Seminary, who served as a missionary in Africa for nearly 50 years.
-Born in Blairsville, Pa., McClure began teaching in Khartoum in 1928, upon graduating from Westminster College.
+Born in Blairsville, Pa., Don McClure began teaching in Khartoum in 1928, upon graduating from Westminster College, Pa.
 After studying at Pittsburgh Theological Seminary, he returned with his wife, Lyda, to Sudan to evangelize among the Shulla people.
-He was shot to death by guerrillas in 1977.

-Pittsburgh Theological Seminary is a graduate professional institution of the Presbyterian Church (U.S.A).
-Founded in 1794, the Seminary is located in Pittsburgh, Pa. and approximately 320 students are enrolled yearly in the degree programs.
+Pittsburgh Theological Seminary is a graduate professional institution of the Presbyterian Church (U.S.A.).
+Founded in 1794, the Seminary is located in Pittsburgh, Pa. and more than 300 students are enrolled yearly in the degree programs.
 The Seminary prepares leaders who proclaim with great joy God’s message of good news in both word and deed.
 PTS is rooted in the Reformed history of faithfulness to Scripture and commitment to the Gospel of Jesus Christ.